Dealing with Wage Arrestments in Scotland for Council Tax Arrears

 Fortunately there are certain debt solutions available that can override wage arrestments.
 This includes trust deeds and Debt Arrangement Schemes, which terminate the arrestment and end the creditor’s right to withdraw money straight from your account.
 If you’re worried about council tax arrears and are unsure about how you’re going to deal with mounting debt, seeking help from a specialist service such as Council Tax Advisors could help to resolve all of your issues.

 Council Tax Advisors offers free and impartial advice to people suffering from council tax issues or any other form of debt.
-If your wages have been arrested, or if you’re worried that they will be in the future, then get in touch with a friendly member of our team today on 0300 302 1806.
+If your wages have been arrested, or if you’re worried that they will be in the future, then get in touch with a friendly member of our team today.
 We can provide details about how best to handle your debt problems and give you peace of mind.
 If you would like more information on Wage Arrestments you can read our ultimate guide to wage arrestments by clicking here